<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=971764338142096&amp;ev=PageView&amp;noscript=1">

 This blog post explains how food assistance works, what to expect when visiting a food pantry, and other helpful information for first-time visitors.

+SNAP is essential for about 66,000 Alaskans, including 1 in 5 children.
 For every 1 meal Food Bank of Alaska provides, SNAP provides 9.
-When federal programs are disrupted, our network becomes a vital safety net — but the need quickly outpaces supply.
+When federal programs are disrupted, our network becomes the safety net, and need rises fast.

-🤎 Donate Now to help keep food moving to Alaskans during the shutdown.
+🤎 Donate Now to help keep food moving to families across Alaska as our community recovers from the shutdown and Typhoon Halong.

 How to Help